Ordina-Group/JWorks-blog/_posts/2024-05-17-transcribe.md

 We can best introduce our internship project by its purpose: making your daily work life easier.
 And how would it do so?
-Let's assume you are the average consultant at Sopra Steria.
+Let's assume you are the average consultant.
 Then you probably have multiple meetings per week, if not multiple meetings per day.
-We, at team Transcribe, believe you should pay full attention to the topics being discussed, and you shouldn't be taking notes or write anything down at all.
+We know how easy it is to get distracted during a meeting when taking notes or writing something down, so we developed a software application that does that for you.
-So we developed a software application that does that for you.
+With our service you'll be able to pay full attention to the topics being discussed.

 # What Transcribe does for you

-In a nutshell, our application takes an audio recording and transforms that into a summarized briefing which it delivers to you by e-mail.
+By leveraging multiple AI services, our application takes an audio recording and transforms that into a summarized briefing which it delivers to you by e-mail .
 This saves you the time and effort of manually transcribing and distributing meeting notes.
 It's our goal to make the user experience as convenient as possible, so we designed our user interface to be intuitive and minimalistic.
 Recording audio is possible under the "Audio"-tab, and supplying all other necessary data is possible through a simple form under the "Data"-tab.